EL-BID/CACAO/README.md

 ### Check LOG entries for errors (<CTRL+C> to terminate LOG after a while)
     docker exec -it kibana tail -f /usr/share/kibana/logs/kibana.log

+### Test arbitrary HTTP call to the Kibana with user/password.
+Change the {password} below with the actual password that has been generated
+    docker exec -it kibana curl -k https://kibana:5601/kibana/api/spaces/space -u elastic:{password}

+It should respond with a JSON content with some information about the Kibana default 'space', among others.

 ### Include all permissions to the Application (replace {elastic password here} with the password generated in previous step for user account 'elastic')
     echo 'es.user=elastic' | tee -a app_config_web app_config_etl app_config_validator